flukejones/DIYDoom/tutorial/README.md

 Now that we can read a WAD file, let’s try to make use of the data we read.
 Maybe it would be nice to see if we can read any of the Mission (world/level) data and if we could put it to some use.
 The Mission Lumps can be somewhat complex and tricky.
 So, we will have to go step by step to build our knowledge and confidence.
 So, as our first small step let’s build something like the Automap feature.
 If you are not aware of what is an automap it is a bird's eye, 2D view of the map.
 For now, let’s see what is inside the Mission Lump.

 ## Map Anatomy
 First things first, DOOM missions are represented very similarly to a 2D blueprint with lines representing the walls.
 However, each wall takes the heights of the floor and ceiling in order to have 3D coordinates (XY is the plane you on which you move around horizontally, while Z is the height which allows you to move up and down when performing actions such as riding a lift or jumping down from a platform.
 These three components of a coordinate are used to render the Mission as a 3D world.
-However, the engine has certain constraints in order to remain performant on slower computers such as no overlapping rooms and the inabilty to look up and down.
-Another interesting fact to consider is that the player's projectiles, such as the rocket, will actually rise vertically to hit a target which is on a heigher platform.
+However, the engine has certain constraints in order to remain performant on slower computers such as no overlapping rooms and the inability to look up and down.
+Another interesting fact to consider is that the player's projectiles, such as the rocket, will rise vertically to hit a target which is on a higher platform.

 These curiosities have been the cause of innumerable casualties in the holy war fought over whether DOOM is a 2D or 3D engine.
-A diplomatic compromise was reached and many lives were saved when the description of DOOM being "2.5D" was found to be mutually acceptable.
+A diplomatic compromise was reached, and many lives were saved when the description of DOOM being "2.5D" was found to be mutually acceptable.

 To simplify our task and to bring us back on topic, let’s try to just read that 2D data and see if we could put it to use.
-We will soon attempt to render it in 3D when we become a bit more familar with it and how the individual pieces fit together.
+We will soon attempt to render it in 3D when we become a bit more familiar with it and how the individual pieces fit together.

 With some investigation, each Mission is composed of a set of Lumps.
 Those Lumps always show in the same sequence within the original DOOM WAD.